alipzsh/knowledge-base/crypto.md

 a block cipher; encrypts one block at a time.
 Which is 16 in AES.

-if the remaining block is shorter than 16 bytes, it will be padded.
+if the remaining block is shorter than 16 bytes, it should be padded.

-if the plaintext is longer that 16 bytes, AES *modes* define the options ways these separate blocks are considered in the encryption process.
+if the plaintext is longer that 16 bytes, AES *modes* define the ways these separate blocks are considered in the encryption process.

 ## ECB

-each block is encrypted separately with the same key and simply concatenated together.
+each block is encrypted separately with the same key then concatenated together.

 ```
 cipher= AES.new(b64decode("YrJGzJOtABiGd2lzhHyvKw==".encode()), AES.MODE_ECB)